phocks/phocks.github.io/_posts/2018-07-07-staying-quoke.md

 It will be updated whever I get the chance.
 I'll add new quotes and designs.
 I'll also be calling on submisions from friends.

-So if you have a quotation in mind simply design it up as a standalone `.html. file and make a pull request to the [GitHub repository](https://github.com/quoke/quoke.github.io).
+So if you have a quotation in mind simply design it up as a standalone `.html`. file and make a pull request to the [GitHub repository](https://github.com/quoke/quoke.github.io) with it in the `_quotations` directory.

 Your HTML should look a bit like this: